klalicki/portfolio-builder/README.md

   - **Portfolio View component**: This is the component you can place in a page to display a grid of projects.
 You can select which portfolio group to display, and customize the layout of the grid.
 You can place multiple Portfolio View components on a single page to show different groups of projects. _Note: This component is only available in Pages and the Homepage, not Projects_

-  - **Navigation Menu (Show Sub-items in Nav)**: If you want the portfolio items to show up in the site menu, you can check the 'Show Sub-items in Nav' box on a page, which will allow you to select one or multiple portfolio groups to show in the navigation menu.
+  - **Navigation Menu (Show Sub-items in Nav)**: If you want the portfolio items to show up in the site menu, you can check the 'Show Sub-items in Nav' box on a page, which will allow you to select one or multiple portfolio groups to show in the navigation menu, and to select a title that will appear in the nav menu for that portfolio group.